-The Project Team was challenged with evaluating how the Highway 53 Corridor could become more pedestrian friendly.
+The Project Team was challenged with evaluating how the Highway 53 Corridor could become more pedestrian, bike, and transit friendly.
 Currently, the roadway and narrow sidewalks occupy almost the entire public right-of-way, limiting options for comfortable sidewalk widths, bicycle facilities and/or planted boulevards.
-The project team studied how the roadway is being used by each mode and forecasted how it might be used in the future.
+The Project Team studied how the roadway is being used by each mode and forecasted how it might be used in the future.
 This chapter outlines what was learned through the analysis.